-As mentioned in note 5.19 of the Financial Statements as at 31/12/2017, the Revenues of the Group and the Company amounted to € 62.731 k and € 50.506 k respectively; an increase of 20% for both the Group and the Company.
-Information relevant to the company revenue recognition accounting policies are stated in note 3.5 of the Financial Statements.
+As mentioned in Note 5.19 to the Financial Statements as at 31/12/2018, the turnover of the Group and the Company amounted to \leqslant 66.710 k and \leqslant 54.667 k respectively; recording an increase of 6.34% for the Group and 8.24% for the Company versus the pervious year.
+Information relevant to the Company revenue recognition accounting policies is presented in Note 3.5 to the Financial Statements.